 4 April 2022

 Victoria Police will trial the Screening Assessment for Stalking and Harassment (SASH) tool at Prahran and Morwell stations to identify stalking behaviour and assess risk posed to victims.
-Referred to in VLRCs stalking inquiry (2022 Interim Report).
+Referred to in the VLRCs stalking inquiry (2022 Interim Report).

 24 March 2022

 Parliamentary Inquiry into Victoria’s Criminal Justice System: The Legislative Council Legal and Social Issues Committee of the Victorian Parliament tabled its Inquiry into Victoria’s Criminal Justice System.
 The report recommends the State Government adopt a more modern and rehabilitation-focused approach to justice in Victoria, particularly in relation to the Bail Act 1977 and Victims Charter Act 2006.
 The report also recommends raising the age of criminal responsibility from 10 to 14.

 16 March 2022

 Workplace Safety Legislation and Other Matters Amendment Act 2022 received assent on the 16th of March 2022.
 The Act removes perpetrator notification and attendance at Victims of Crime Assistance Tribunal hearings related to family violence or sexual offences.
-VLRC recommended this in our 2018 review of the Victims of Crime Assistance Act 1996.
+The VLRC recommended this in our 2018 review of the Victims of Crime Assistance Act 1996.

 10 March 2022

 The Government responded to the Parliamentary inquiry into responses to historical forced adoptions in Victoria.